joshwrightci/Hackathon2-WeatherOrNot/README.md

 There are various features and user stories that we were not able to implement due to time constraints, but would be added in future iterations of the website.

-- Interactive Map that shows your current search geographical location.

 - Make previous search clickable to allow the users visit the weather information of their previous searches.

 - Change the background colour based on the temperature of the forecast.

-- Create a login section for the users.
+- Create a login section for the users that will store previous searches etc.

 ### A Weather or Not Production